 Remodeling a kitchen can be daunting, especially since every minor detail counts.
-Not only do you have to choose a color and vein pattern you want, you must also select an edge profile that goes with the room.
+Not only do you have to choose a color and vein pattern you want, but you must also select an edge profile that goes with the room.
 To make this process easier for you, we’ve compiled a list of the best edges for quartz countertops.
-We’ll walk you through each one to help you pick out the best edge you want for you quartz countertop.
+We’ll walk you through each one to help you pick out the best edge you want for your quartz countertop.

 Not all countertop edges are made the same.
 Some are simpler with only minor details while others are more “flamboyant” and have levels of detail.
 We categorize these as standard/traditional edges and premium edges.
-Look through the list below of the best edges for quartz countertops to find out what your options are for your next remodeling project.
+Look through the list below to find out what countertop edge designs are for your next remodeling project.

-As mentioned above, there are two groups based on level of detail.
+As mentioned above, there are two groups based on the level of detail.
 Standard edges fall under the simpler category and are typically the most common edges you can find on countertops everywhere.

 The quarter-round edge also features a rounded corner on the top portion of the edge.
 But unlike the half bullnose, this roundedness is smaller, similar to that of a pencil.
 This gives the countertop edge a sleek look with a more traditional feel.

 Premium edges feature more elaborate, sophisticated designs that can surely help your new countertop command the attention of anyone in the room.
 Look through the selections below to see which one you like best.

-Double Ogee.
 The double ogee, as you might have guessed, features two S-shaped curves in succession on the countertop edge.
 Its curves are shallower than the ogee, giving your countertop a more luxurious feel.

 Refresh your kitchen!